11 Steps to Becoming a Diplomatic Security Service Special Agent

 The Structured Interview portion of the Assessment consists of three sections, which together, will last no more than 60 minutes.
 The interview encompasses a lot of material, so candidates will have only a few minutes to answer each question.
 The time is controlled to provide all candidates the same opportunity.

-A. Experience and Motivation Interview – In this portion of the Structured Interview, candidates should convey to the assessors a clear and precise picture of themselves, including their understanding of the opportunities and challenges of a career in the Foreign Service.
-The assessors will consider candidates’ expressed motivation and experience to join the Foreign Service.
+- Experience and Motivation Interview–In the first segment of the Structured Interview, candidates should convey to the assessors a clear and precise picture of themselves, including their understanding of the opportunities and challenges of a career in the Foreign Service and Diplomatic Security Service.
+The assessors will consider the candidate's expressed motivation and experience to join the Foreign Service.
 It is helpful to have some knowledge not only of the Foreign Service in general, but also of the Diplomatic Security Service Special Agent career.

-B. Past Behavior Interview – In the second segment of the Structured Interview, the assessors ask the candidate a series of questions to which the candidate should respond with examples from their own experience.
-Candidates will have six minutes to select six questions they wish to discuss (one question for each Dimension) and to prepare their responses based on the candidate’s personal experience.
+- Past Behavior Interview –In the second segment of the Structured Interview, the assessors ask the candidate a series of questions to which the candidate should respond with examples from their own experience.
+Candidates will select six questions that they wish to discuss (one question for each competency) and prepare their responses based on the candidate's personal experience.
 During this portion of the Structured Interview, candidates should ensure that their responses relate directly to the relevant Dimension and emphasize what they personally did in each situation.

 All Foreign Service candidates must receive security and suitability clearances and meet the minimum medical qualification standard as conditions of employment with the Department of State to receive a confirmed offer of employment.
 In addition, Diplomatic Security Service Special Agent candidates must meet Supplemental Physical Qualification Standards.